 - Working collaboratively with the Visit Truro team to build a strong and targeted marketing campaign for the city.

 Truro team members

-Alun was appointed as BID Manager for Truro Bid on the 3 of October 2016.
-Representing the businesses of Truro and reporting to the board of directors, he is responsible for managing the delivery of the projects and initiatives that are contained in the Business Plan to improve the city for businesses, residents and visitors.
-Prior to taking up his position in Truro, he has over thirty years of retail experience and ten years within Truro, including spells as the manager of Woolworths, Argos and most recently Dunelm.
+Alun was appointed as BID Manager for Truro Bid in October 2016.
+Representing the businesses of Truro and reporting to the board of directors, he is responsible for managing the delivery of the projects and initiatives that within in the Business Plan to improve the city for businesses, residents and visitors.
+Prior to taking up his position at Truro BID, Alun gained over thirty years of retail experience and ten years within Truro, including spells as the manager of Woolworths, Argos and most recently Dunelm.